The Celebrants Network Inc - BLOG

-- Complete a Notice of Intended Marriage and give it to the celebrant.
-Make sure you do not sign until you are in the presence of the celebrant or other approved witness.
+- Complete a Notice of Intended Marriage (NOIM) form and lodge it with the celebrant.
+Make sure you do not sign the NOIM until you are in the presence of the celebrant or another approved witness.

-You can find a TCN Celebrant in your area to assist you.
+You can find a Celebrants Network Celebrant in your area to assist you.